More at rubyonrails.org:

 <% end %>

-Don't forget to update the permitted params in your controller to also include the _destroy field:
+You also need to update the permitted params in your controller to include the _destroy field:

 def person_params